mingchungx/Probabilistic-Optimization-in-Sports/README.md

 ## Description

-This repository holds the source for for generating the figures and simulations for probability optimization in various sporting point-game formats.
+This repository holds the source for generating the figures and simulations for probability optimization in various sporting point-game formats.
 These are supporting datasets and algorithms the full paper, which can be read in the "Table Tennis Probabilistic Optimization.pdf" file in the root directory.

 ## Installation